bigbadbuffalo/swade-brutal-damage/README.md

 A Foundry VTT module for **Savage Worlds Adventure Edition (SWADE)** that adds a **Brutal** property to damage rolls.

+***DISCLAIMER:*** *This module was made using AI.
+I am not a coder, but it seems to be working correctly.
+If anyone who actually knows what they are doing sees some obvious problem, please feel free to let me know what it is and how to fix it and I will do so!*

 ## What Does Brutal Do?

 Normally in SWADE, damage dice **Ace** when they roll their maximum value.
 The maximum result is kept and the die is rolled again.
 If the new result is also the maximum, it Aces again, continuing until a non-maximum result is rolled.